meVishakha/Fulrani.adv-agency-website/README.md

 - XSS protection through proper input sanitization
 - HTTPS recommended for production

-## 📞 Support

-For support or questions about the Fulrani website:
-- Email: info@fulrani.com
-- Phone: +1 (555) 123-4567

 ## 📄 License

 This project is created for Fulrani Pvt Ltd. All rights reserved.